 6. How can I start composting at home?

 If you have a yard or garden, home composting is a simple, effective way to cut down on food waste while conserving valuable resources.
 Home-made compost is a natural soil enhancer that can help plants thrive without the need for extra fertilizers.
-Kitchen scraps, yard waste (leaves, grass clippings, etc.) and cardboard (including carboard egg cartons) can all go into your compost pile.
+Kitchen scraps, yard waste (leaves, grass clippings, etc.) and cardboard (including pizza boxes and carboard egg cartons) can all go into your compost pile.
 Find out more.